webinarium/linode-api/README.md

 }
 ```

-When you call `findAll` function in this example, only first 25 entities are loaded (25 is a default page size in the API).
+When you call `findAll` function in this example, only first 100 entities are loaded (100 is a default page size in the API).
-Once you reach 26th entity in your enumeration, the library makes another call for next 25 linodes, and so on.
+Once you reach 101st entity in your enumeration, the library makes another call for next 100 linodes, and so on.
-As result, the library will make three API requests for your 70 linodes, but it's completely transparent for you.
+As result, the library will make three API requests for your 270 linodes, but it's completely transparent for you.
 Of course, extra requests are performed only when needed, so if you break your enumeration in the middle, remaining entities won't be requested at all.

-Also please note, that retrieved entities are cached per collection, so it's safe to enumerate the same collection multiple times:
+Also, the retrieved entities are cached per collection, so it's safe to enumerate the same collection multiple times:

 ```php
 use Linode\LinodeClient;